AntonGomes/software-testing/project-requirements.md

 </div>
 ```

 Here both `#title` and `h1` are valid selectors.
 Note also that we only care about the selector in the context of the element identified by the container selector.
+An accuracy rate of 95% is acceptable for this requirement to be met.

 **FR 2.** The site-settings payload parameter must fit the `site_settings_model` Pydantic data model.
 A type-checking error here should result in an error response.